 I tried the mix swapping the arrowroot for sweet rice flour (glutinous rice flour) and that worked also.
 Adding a teaspoon of psyllium husk to the pancake batter helped bind the ingredients.

 While my family loves banana and coconut together, you could omit the coconut and add some dark chocolate chips to make your own gluten-free pancake creation.
-Top with some toasted walnuts and maple syrup and you’ve got yourself a disco.
-In this instance, I couldn’t go past these simple gluten free banana pikelets with coconut.
+Top with some toasted walnuts and maple syrup and you've got yourself a disco.
+In this instance, I couldn't go past these simple gluten free banana pikelets with coconut.
 I made mine in to little pancakes but big is good too.
 Whether served cold with jam - if you're feeling adventurous try my Delicious Strawberry Chilli Jam - or warm with coconut yoghurt or cream and freshly roasted strawberries, these fluffy gluten-free vegan banana pikelets are the newest members of our regular rotation.

 - 1 ¼ cup gluten-free flour 150 grams